Source:AZ Quotes– Professor Noam Chomsky talking about capitalism and what he calls libertarian socialism.

 Let me consider these four points of reference in sequence, beginning with the classical liberal point of view.”

 “Chomsky on Classical Liberalism, Freedom, & Democracy.
 Edited clips with Magee, Foucault, and others.”

 Source:Understanding Power– Professor Noam Chomsky I believe being interviewed by PBS News anchor Bill Moyers in the late 1980s.
 But I don’t know for sure.

 I have a lot of respect for professor Noam Chomsky’s honesty and being able to communicate exactly where he is politically and being able to articulate what he thinks about other political ideologies.
 Noam Chomsky is an admitted Libertarian Socialist and very honest about that.
 Which means he’s like a Social Democrat or Democratic Socialist on economic and foreign policy.But Noam Chomksy is a Liberal-Libertarian on social issues.
 So we probably agree on most social issues.

-Myself being a Liberal Democrat, but my issue with professor Chomsky has to do with the fact that he sort of has this “you are either with me or you are selfish and believe in selfishness and inequality.
-And that poor people should be kept down and so forth”.
-He’s somewhat exclusive with his politics, you either agree with him and share his politics completely, or you’re a bad person or something.
+My issue with professor Chomsky has to do with the fact that he sort of has this “you are either with me, or you are selfish and believe in selfishness and inequality.
+And that poor people should be kept down and so-forth”.
+He’s somewhat exclusive with his politics, you either agree with him and share his politics completely, or you’re a bad person, or something.
 It’s not that you disagree with him, but that you are a bad person all together.
 Which I don’t have much respect for.

-As far as libertarian socialism vs. liberalism, classical Liberalism even, I believe he’s right for the most part.
+As far as libertarian socialism vs. liberalism, classical Liberalism, even: I believe he’s right for the most part.
 That people who are Liberals today, are not Social Democrats or even Progressives.
 But people who share my politics or are similar are actual Liberals instead.
 Where people who are called modern Liberals, are essentially Socialists or Social Democrats.